Soha-025/AMAZON/README.md

 ---

-🛍️ An elegant React-powered Amazon clone that blends ✨ simplicity, 🎨 style, and ⚡ powerful shopping features in one seamless experience.
+🛍️ *An elegant React-powered Amazon clone that blends ✨ simplicity, 🎨 style, and ⚡ powerful shopping features in one seamless experience*